 Contact a Houston Estate Planning Attorney

 If you or a loved one is worried about the implications a tax will have on your estate plan, contact the attorneys at McCulloch & Miller, PLLC.
 We understand that every estate plan is unique and will ensure any potential tax liability is handled so you do not need to stress about the future.
 Beyond Houston estate planning matters, our attorneys have decades of experience handling trusts and elder law issues and will work with you to handle any related issues that may arise.
-To schedule a free consultation, contact us today at 713-333-8900.
+To schedule a consultation, contact us today at 713-333-8900.